-Bong Joon-Ho as a director is much like a musical conductor.
+Bong Joon-Ho, as a director, is much like a musical conductor.
 He knows how to invoke all the notes of innocence, connection, and the unknown within the waters of the 2006 South Korean film, The Host (Gwoemul).

 This riveting horror monster drama also adds a prominent layer of social and political commentary about Mother Earth in the hands of international relationships.

 At the Yongson American Military base, against all regulations, hundreds of bottles of formaldehyde are poured down the drains that flow into Seoul’s Han River.
-With this unthinkable moment, we’re introduced to Bong’s satirical view of the United States military occupation and influence on South Korea.
+With this unthinkable moment, we’re introduced to Bong’s satirical view of the United States’ military occupation and influence on South Korea.

-A few years later, two fishermen discover a small, mutated fish with multiple tails that escapes.
+A few years later, two fishermen discover a small, mutated fish with multiple tails that escaped.
 The broadening of toxic waste evolving within the water generates the unimaginable.
 Park Gang-Doo (Kang-ho Song), a father and food kiosk co-owner, joins spectators with his family at the edge of the river as something under the bridge is cocooning like Alien.

-The “little shop of rivers” is large and predator-like, very slimy with an eel slither showcasing pure CGI realism.
+The “little shop of rivers” is large and predator-like, very slimy with an eel slither, showcasing pure CGI realism.
 The monster swings and grabs any human in its path for later consumption.

 Gang-Doo loses his daughter Hyun-seo (Ko Asung) in the crowd’s chaos to escape the monster running rampant on the banks.
 In acrobatic movements, it takes Hyun-seo across and under the river.